 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

-Promulgation of rules related to licensure is necessary under statute.
-This supplies a regulatory framework for the practice of architecture.
-The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules.
+Promulgation of rules related to licensure is necessary under MCL 333.17091.
+This supplies a regulatory framework for the practice of genetic counseling.

 B. Describe the difference between current behavior/practice and desired behavior/practice.